2022 World Athletics Championships – Women's 20 kilometres walk

-The women's 20 kilometres walk at the 2022 World Athletics Championships was held on a 1 kilometer loop course on Martin Luther King Jr. Blvd. adjacent to Autzen Stadium in Eugene on 15 July 2022.
+The women's 20 kilometres race walk at the 2022 World Athletics Championships was held on a 1 kilometer loop course on Martin Luther King Jr. Blvd. adjacent to Autzen Stadium in Eugene on 15 July 2022.
 41 athletes from 26 nations entered to the event.

 Records

 Before the competition records were as follows:

 Qualification standard

 The standard to qualify automatically for entry was 1:31:00.

 Schedule

 The event schedule, in local time (UTC−7), was as follows:

 Results

 The race was started at 13:09.
 The results were as follows: